scds/intro-latex/lessons/lesson2.md

 ### Numbered Lists

 - To create a numbered list, we must create an `enumerate` environment.
-- Just like the itemize environment, each item of our list will start with `\item` followed by the item itself.
+- Just like in the itemize environment, each item of our list will start with `\item` followed by the item itself.

 <details markdown="1">
 <summary>Numbered List Example</summary>